Euclid Quick Data Release (Q1): VIS processing and data products

 The \texttt{RMS} extension is a noise map constructed by summing in quadrature the science image photon noise and quadrant readout noise (both in electrons), then converting the total to \acp{ADU}.\footnote{The readout noise is computed separately from the median of several thousand measurements of the standard deviation of the quadrant serial overscan.}

-The \fnurl{\texttt{FLG}}{http://st-dm.pages.euclid-sgs.uk/data-product-doc/dmq1/visdpd/dpcards/vis_flagmap.html\#visflagmap} extension is a quality-control image delivered as a signed integer.
+The \texttt{FLG}extension is a quality-control image delivered as a signed integer.
 The \texttt{INVALID} is a convenience flag that contains most of the bad regions listed below.
 The code snippet below shows how to read this file and select only object pixels suitable for science (\texttt{good\_objects}).

 Finally, two additional FITS files are supplied: the weight map and background map (indicated by \texttt{WGT} and \texttt{BKG} in the filename).
 The weight map is simply the small-scale flat (Sect.~\ref{sc:flat}) where all pixels flagged as \texttt{INVALID} are set to zero.
 The background file is the \texttt{NoiseChisel} (Sect.~\ref{sc:bkg}) background map.